 Elections are widely considered a key harbinger of the durability and extent of Afghanistan's political development and a barometer for measuring the effects of factional, political, ethnic, and sectarian rivalries.
 The 2009 presidential and provincial elections were the first post-Taliban elections run by the Afghan government through its Afghanistan Independent Electoral Commission (IEC).
-Both it and the September 2010 National Assembly elections were highly flawed and the international community worked with Afghan leaders to reduce such flaws in the presidential and provincial elections held on April 5, 2014, with a runoff on June 14, 2014.
+Both it and the September 2010 National Assembly elections were highly flawed and the international community worked with Afghan leaders to reduce such flaws in the 2014 presidential and provincial election process.
+The 2014 process was widely deemed less fraud-plagued than in 2009 or 2010, but ethnic and political disputes that include accusations of fraud produced yet another election-related crisis.